 - You will receive a $250 cheque directly to your mailing address with a "Burn it Smart" DVD and a Guide to Residential Wood Heating

 - For certified appliances bought through different retailers, contact the Air Quality Coordinator (250-469-8408).
 If you already bought a certified appliance through a different retailer, you can still get the rebate!
 Contact the Air Quality Coordinator for details.

 That since 1998, it is illegal to install a non-EPA wood burning appliance within the Central Okanagan.

 Why should I exchange my old wood stove?

 Old wood burning appliances burn inefficiently and create more air pollution than new appliances.
-According to Bylaw 773 only wood burning appliances (included without limitation stoves, fireplaces inserts or wood boilers) that meet the emission standards CAN/CSA B415.1 or the EPA standards could be granted a permit to be installed within the Regional District of Central Okanagan.
+According to Bylaw 773 only wood burning appliances (included without limitation stoves, fireplaces inserts or wood boilers) that meet the emission standards CAN/CSA B415.1 or the current EPA standards could be granted a permit to be installed within the Regional District of Central Okanagan.